almien1/forKathryn/your-notes.md

 - main() is getting large enough to make it a class.
 Maybe remove the "part 1" stuff?
   (or create a branch from when it was first working)

-Then we can start to think about a command design - I guess the "state" is the "BankAccounts" typedef (we could clarify this by making another typedef) so it would be something like "BankCommand::handleInternal -> BankingEvent(BankAccounts &state, ...)"

 Are we allowed to just manipulate m_bankAccounts after each command, or is there supposed to be some "const currentState -> nextState" type structure?  ("Decider pattern" isn't listed on https://en.wikipedia.org/wiki/Software_design_pattern but apparently ChatGPT can provide advice)